eclipse-ecal/ecal/doc/rst/advanced/layers/shm.rst

      pub.ShmSetBufferCount(3);

 Combining the zero-copy feature with an increased number of memory buffer files (like 2 or 3) could be a nice setup allowing the subscriber to work on the memory file content without copying its content and nevertheless not blocking the publisher to write new data.
+Using Multibuffering however will force each Send operation to re-write the entire memory file and disable partial updates.